Infineon/IMR_REF_48V_2x1KW_ASFOC/README.md

     <br>
     &nbsp;
 </li>
 <li id="step29"> To test the CAN-FD communication, use the Transmit section of PCAN-View, right click on it to create 'New Message'.
-A CAN-ID 380 with 2 bytes data length for a speed command to Motor_0 can set accordingly.
+A CAN-ID 380 with 2 bytes data length for a speed command to Motor_0 can set accordingly, and enable the CAN-FD and Bit Rate Switch option.<br>
 Press SPACE key to send the message.<br>
 Similarly, a CAN-ID 381 can be used to transmit a speed command to Motor_1.<br>
-Edit each CAN-ID (right click and select 'Edit Message') 2-byte data to 00 00 to stop the motors from turning.
+Similar messages can be added to set the 2-byte data to 00 00 to stop the motors from turning, or simply edit each CAN-ID (right click and select 'Edit Message') to set the 2-byte data to 00 00.
 <br><br>
 <table style="width:50%">
   <tr>